Am I Mediocre? The Truth Most People Don’t Want to Face

 Mediocrity is better understood as:

-A pattern of under-utilizing your capacity over time.
+A pattern of not fully using your capacity over time.

-That distinction matters, because it removes some of the self-judgment and replaces it with clarity.
+That distinction matters because it takes away some of the self-judgment and replaces it with clarity.

 Why People Ask “Am I Mediocre?”

 That gap creates tension.
-And in today’s world, that tension is often amplified.
+And in today’s world, that tension often gets amplified.

-It’s easy to open social media and see carefully curated lives—people traveling, building businesses, achieving visible success, always appearing a step ahead.
+It’s incredibly easy to open social media and see carefully curated lives—people traveling, building businesses, achieving visible success, and always seeming one step ahead.

-In comparison, your own life can start to feel ordinary, repetitive, or even behind.
+When you compare yourself to that, your own life can start to feel ordinary, repetitive, or even like you’re falling behind.

-And in that gap between what you see and what you feel, the word “mediocre” starts to surface.
+And in that gap between what you see and what you feel, the word “mediocre” often starts to creep in.

 - Dissatisfaction